GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/FAQ-August-2019.md

 **Q: Who, exactly, is designing and developing the hardware itself?**

 A: The hardware itself comes in several parts.
-The physical hardware of the Smart Ballot Box—its plastic components, UI, etc. is all designed and fabricated by Galois.
+The physical hardware of the Smart Ballot Box—its plastic components, UI, etc.—is all designed and fabricated by Galois.
 Much of that hardware is purchased off the
-shelf: the LCD, buttons, the repurposed filing cabinet that is the ballot box, the Epson paper feeder).
+shelf: the LCD, the buttons, the repurposed filing cabinet that is the ballot box, the Epson paper feeder).
 The FPGA used in the demonstrator comes from Xilinx.
 The circuit boards used to drive the I/O devices of the Smart Ballot Box were designed by Galois.